f <- function() {

 f()

-#> [1] 1Call f() ten times and you always get 1, because each call gets its own execution environment with its own n.
-The previous call’s n doesn’t carry over (rule 3).
+#> [1] 1Call it ten times, a hundred times; you always get 1, because each call gets its own execution environment with its own n, and the previous call’s n vanishes the moment that call returns (rule 3).

 x <- "global"